kyphan38/web/assets/docs/technical/os - ongoing/1-processes/3-system-calls-for-process-management.md

 --

 - Process termination scenarios
-  - Normal: by calling exit() (exit is called automatically when the end of the main function is reached)
+  - Normal: By calling exit() (exit is called automatically when the end of the main function is reached)
   - Abnormal: OS terminates a misbehaving process
 - Terminated process exists as a zombie - still consumes memory
 - When a parent calls wait(), the zombie child is cleaned up or reaped